Alert issued for Halifax-area lake after suspected contamination sends person to hospital | CBC News

 Alert issued for Halifax-area lake after suspected contamination sends person to hospital

-Halifax Water says its supply is safe after warning issued for residents around Grand Lake
+Halifax Water, East Hants municipality say their supplies are safe after warning was issued for Grand Lake

-Halifax Water says its tap water is safe for consumption after an emergency alert was issued by the province early Thursday morning warning about suspected contamination in the Grand Lake supply.
+Nova Scotia's Department of Environment is investigating a suspected contamination in Grand Lake, north of Fall River, after two dogs died and one person was sent to hospital Wednesday.

-The alert warned all residents who take water directly from Grand Lake, north of Fall River, to stop using the water, after several animals died and one person was sent to hospital.
+The province issued an emergency alert early Thursday morning, warning all residents who take water directly from Grand Lake to stop using the water immediately.

+"What we do know is there's obviously a toxin," Julie Towers, the department's deputy minister, said Thursday afternoon.
+"Whether it's human-caused or a natural source is to be determined."

-Residents on Grand Lake are advised not to consume the water, or use it for cooking, bathing, swimming or boating, until told otherwise.
+Residents near Grand Lake, who don't receive water from a municipal utility, are advised not to consume their water, or use it for cooking, bathing, swimming or boating, until told otherwise.

+"No matter what the cause is, right now we want people to be careful and avoid contact with the water until we can find out exactly what's going on," Towers said.

+The department said the advisory includes anyone who has a shallow drilled or dug well that is less than 30 metres deep and is within 60 metres of the lake.

 Halifax Fire said a hazmat team was sent to Oakfield Park Road near Grand Lake around 8:30 p.m.
 Wednesday, after receiving a report from a resident that the water could be contaminated.